CrateTools/comfyui-preview-video-monitor/README.md

 <img width="1543" height="595" alt="pvmp" src="https://github.com/user-attachments/assets/f1117b5a-9688-4714-8a0b-a8af15919acc" />

 <div align="center">

 # PreviewVideoMonitor 🖥️🖥️ Multimonitor Fullscreen!

-ComfyMonitor is a ComfyUI custom node for video preview on multiple monitors.
+PreviewVideoMonitor is a ComfyUI custom node for video preview on multiple monitors.

 Lets you select one of up to six secondary monitors to display generations instantly for both video and image-batch.